comalnik/instant-ngp-helper/README.md

 - Python 3.9 or 3.10
 - git

-Then clone this repository and run install.py in windows terminal.The installation might take 10 minutes or more.(Only run install.py for the first time.
-After installing always use run.py)
+Then clone this repository and run install.py in command prompt.
+Then close the command prompt.
 ```
 python install.py
 ```
-After installing put your video file in the instant-ngp-helper\instant-ngp\tmp directory.
-Then run run.py.
+Put your video file in the instant-ngp-helper\instant-ngp\tmp directory.
+Then start a new cmd instance, and run run.py.
 Whem finished the program will ask you to delete everything from the instant-ngp-helper\instant-ngp\tmp directory, so make sure to heve a copy of the video file saved elsewhere.
 ```
 python run.py
 ```